Necessary Steps to Dissolve Your Company

 Customers should also be told of the impending closing.
 Be sure to service their orders to the best of your ability.
 These people could be your first customers at your next business venture.
 Also, as noted above, try to collect money owed to you while the business is still running.

-Selling and Distributing Your Assets
+9. Sell and Distribute Your Assets

 After you've settled the claims of your creditors, all that's left is the business assets, both tangible (e.g., business equipment or stocks) and intangible (trademarks and goodwill).
 The distribution of these assets remains proportional to the stake of each owner in the business.
 For example, if you are a 60% partner and you have two junior partners at 20% each, then any sale or distribution of assets will be divided 60/20/20.